junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Mr. Lantos moved to suspend the rules and agree to the resolution, as amended.
 - 2007-04-17 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0, 4 Present (Roll no. 216). (text: CR H3426-3427)
 - 2007-04-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0, 4 Present (Roll no. 216).(text: CR H3426-3427)
+- 2007-04-18 — Received in the Senate and referred to the Committee on Foreign Relations.